networknt/light-doc/content/service/oauth/introduction/_index.md

 #### Resource Owner: User

 The resource owner is the user who authorizes an application to access their resources.
-The application's access to the user's resource is limited to the "scope" of the authorization granted (e.g. read or write access).
+The application's access to the user's resource is limited to the "scope" of the authorization granted (e.g., read or write access).

 #### Resource Server: API